Platt-John/Baseball-Pitch-Analysis/README.md

 6. If errors occur:
 - Verify all packages are installed
-- Confirm 'pitches.csv' is in the working directory
+- Confirm `pitches.csv` is in the working directory
 - Address any error messages

 ## 📈 Results